jhildenbiddle/css-vars-ponyfill/README.md

 });
 ```

-… and the previously transformed CSS is updated with new values.
+Changes are applied in legacy and modern browsers.
+For legacy browsers, the previously transformed CSS is transformed once again and prepended to the `<head>` (below).
+For modern browsers with native custom property support, values are updated using the [style.setProperty()](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration/setProperty) interface.

 ```html
 <style id="css-vars-ponyfill">